What Do Customer Service Representative Do?

 - Check to ensure that appropriate changes were made to resolve customers' problems.

-Qualities of a Customer Service Representative
+Skills Needed to be a Customer Service Representative

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.